fburchdev/fburchdev.github.io/jsd920_class_repo/finalProject/README.md

 The application will provide the website address and indicate whether each space has an admission fee.

 #### Nice to have
-It may include a link to the Wikipedia article for individual spaces, if available.
-It might also show the current weather for individual spaces, and the top 5 images from 500px.
+The application might show the current weather for individual spaces, and the top 5 images from 500px.

 The application may display the Twitter feeds of the organizations that manage the parks/gardens/green spaces.